-Sika's SPM Methodology is aligned with the WBCSD PSA Methodology2.
+Sika's SPM Methodology is aligned with the WBCSD PSA Methodology1.
 The ambition of the WBCSD PSA Methodology is to guide companies from the chemical industry in developing and applying consistent, high-quality portfolio sustainability assessment approaches for more sustainable product portfolios.
 The WBCSD PSA Methodology is widely accepted as the best practice method for companies in the chemicals and building materials sectors to embed sustainability into product portfolios in a systematic and robust way.
 The leading companies behind PSA have the ambition to evolve the methodology progressively toward a metric-based international standard that advances translating sustainability risks and opportunities into business solutions, while fostering transparency.
-In 2023, SPM was selected by CEFIC3 as a good showcase.
+In 2024, SPM was mentioned by the European Commission as key initiative supporting the transition pathway for the chemical industry2.
+Sika's SPM Methodology considers: